The Center for Gifted Studies

 Where Gifted Learners Discover Their Potential

-Located on the Western Kentucky University campus in Bowling Green, Kentucky, The Center for Gifted Studies has been serving children who are gifted and talented, their educators, and their parents for 40 years.
+Located on the Western Kentucky University campus in Bowling Green, Kentucky, The Center for Gifted Studies has been serving children who are gifted and talented, their educators, and their parents for over 40 years.
 The Center provides exciting educational opportunities for gifted young people, rigorous professional development for teachers, and support for parents of gifted young people.
 Under the direction of Dr. Julia Roberts, The Center has become one of the preeminent advocates for gifted education in the United States.

 The Center believes that when gifted young people meet their extraordinary potential, our communities, our state, our nation—even our world—become better places.
 That is why each school year, The Center renews its commitment to encouraging excellence by providing quality programming and resources for gifted students, their teachers, and their parents.